 Focal nodular hyperplasia

-- Focal nodular hyperplasia is the second most common tumour of the liver.
+- Focal nodular hyperplasia is the second most common benign liver tumour.

 - It is a benign condition of the liver that is often discovered incidentally on radiological investigation.
 It is more common in women.